-In the final month, each Mentor and Mentee will complete the Formal Assessment Form and submit it to their coach.
-The coach will forward the assessment to the IAVM Director of Membership.
-The coach will use the informal and formal assessment forms to determine the success of the partnership and make a recommendation on points for the mentor and mentee.
+In the final month, each Mentor and Mentee will complete the Formal Assessment Form and submit it to the IAVM Director of Membership.
+The mentor committee will use the informal and formal assessment forms to determine the success of the partnership and make a recommendation on points for the mentor and mentee.

-Inspiring • Growing • Innovating
+Inspiring · Growing · Innovating